DE1-Engineering-Mathematics/module-resources/Matlab_sheets/gettingStarted/functions.md

 [maxA location] = max(A)
 ```

-Strings are enclosed in " or ', similarly to other programming languages.
+Strings are enclosed in " or ', like to other programming languages.

 ```matlab:Code
 text = "Hello World";